Strive For A Foundation Of Excellence

 BCA’s science curriculum encompasses a rich scope and sequence which provides opportunities for students to develop a range of science-specific skills and processes.
 Students observe carefully as they learn to collect data, utilize a variety of instruments to measure data and apply scientific vocabulary to explain and converse about their explorations.
 Following each step of the scientific method, students learn to pose questions, form hypothesis and carry out experiments to further discovery.
 As they transition through the elementary years, the scientific method becomes an independent process for exploring and discussing scientific concepts.
 Science is experienced and not just something that students read about.
 Stepping into our science lab, students become scientists who are excited to learn through questioning and observation.
 Once again students make personal, local and global connections to apply scientific understanding to current, real-world challenges with the hope of one day finding sustainable solutions.
 In addition to a grade level’s science units, students visit our LEGO® lab to explore engineering and robotics.
 Our students learn the basics of computer programming as they explore STEM related concepts each week when they construct builds and work collaboratively.

 BCA places high value on learning outside of the core subjects.
 In addition to classroom time with their core teacher(s), students visit six specialist classes per week, taught by professionals with extended experiences within each specialty.
-Students participate in physical education, music, drama, Spanish, art, and LEGO® Education.
+Students participate in physical education, music, drama, Spanish, art, LEGO® Education, and band (5th grade only).
 Another key element, and center of the school, is the BCA library.
 Filled with tools for research and a rich collection of literature to inspire a love of reading, students enjoy weekly visits with our school’s Library Media Specialist.